HarperDB/documentation/docs/administration/harper-studio/manage-instance-users.md

+---
+title: Manage Instance Users
+---

 # Manage Instance Users

 Harper users and roles can be managed directly through the Harper Studio.
-It is recommended to read through the [users & roles documentation](../../developers/security/users-and-roles.md) to gain a strong understanding of how they operate.
+It is recommended to read through the [users & roles documentation](../../developers/security/users-and-roles) to gain a strong understanding of how they operate.

 Instance user configuration is handled through the **users** page of the Harper Studio, accessed with the following instructions:

-1. Navigate to the [Harper Studio Organizations](https://studio.harperdb.io/organizations) page.
+1. Navigate to the [Harper Studio Organizations](https:/studio.harperdb.io/organizations) page.

-2. Click the appropriate organization that the instance belongs to.
+1. Click the appropriate organization that the instance belongs to.

-3. Select your desired instance.
+1. Select your desired instance.

-4. Click **users** in the instance control bar.
+1. Click **users** in the instance control bar.

 _Note, the **users** page will only be available to super users._